-As heat rises, hot vapours from the antifreeze rise up to the top of the heat pipe where its copper tip connects with a header pipe
+As heat rises, hot vapours from the heat transfer fluid rise up to the top of the heat pipe where its copper tip connects with a header pipe through which more fluid flows.
+This hot fluid is then pumped through a coil of pipe inside the hot water tank (acting as a heat exchanger) with the end result that the water gets hotter and the heat transfer fluid gets cooler.

 The copper at the tip of the heat tube can reach well over 200 degrees easily heating water to 90 degrees celcius on hot days and to 60 degrees celcius even in the winter.
 This simple system is completely sealed and needs minimal maintenance over its 20+ years life.